-- Footrot can be clinically diagnosed by evaluating characteristic foot lesions in the field and culturing the footrot bacteria (Dichelobacter nodosus) in a laboratory. - Provide the following guidelines to your veterinarian to ensure appropriate sampling procedures are carried out to determine the virulence and strains present. - Sampling during periods that favour the expression of footrot ensures a more accurate assessment of the true nature and extent of the disease. - Prioritise mobs, individual sheep and affected feet according to the aims of the footrot eradication program. - Samples can be placed in transport media and on glass slides for transport to the laboratory; ideally within 24 hours of sampling.
+- Footrot can be clinically diagnosed by evaluating characteristic foot lesions in the field and culturing the footrot bacteria (Dichelobacter nodosus) in a laboratory. - Sampling during periods that favour the expression of footrot ensures a more accurate assessment of the true nature and extent of the disease. - Prioritise mobs, individual sheep and affected feet according to the aims of the footrot eradication program. - Samples can be placed in transport media for transport to the laboratory; ideally within 24 hours of sampling.